clarity-script/clarity-script/README.md

 Proposal for creating a JavaScript compatible language that compiles to [Clarity](https://clarity-lang.org/)

 ## Abstract
 With a rise of blockchain protocols and smart contract technology there was an emergence of new programming languages designed specifically for Blockchain application.
 One of such examples is [Clarity](https://clarity-lang.org/), the language powering platforms like [Blockstack](https://blockstack.org/) and [Algorand](https://www.algorand.com/).
-Clarity closely follows [Lisp](https://lisp-lang.org/) in its syntax and implementation, so it's predictable (not Turing complete) and gurantied to execute in a predictable amount of time while being enterpreted in runtime.
+Clarity closely follows [Lisp](https://lisp-lang.org/) in its syntax and implementation, so it's predictable (not Turing complete) and gurantied to execute in a fixed amount of time while being interpreted in runtime.

-Despite its many security features Clarity could be considered to as a bottleneck for mass adoption by existing global developer community.
+Despite its security features Clarity could be considered as a bottleneck for mass adoption by existing global developer community.
 For some there might be a decent learning curve to conceptualize functional programming and familiarize with a new unusual syntax.
-To provide a smooth smart contract developer experience we a proposing to desing and create a subset of JavaScript called ClarityScript, that meant it's just a simplified JavaScript without some features.
+To provide a smooth smart contract developer experience we are proposing to design and create a subset of JavaScript called ClarityScript, that meant it's just a simplified JavaScript without some features.

 ## Working demo
 1. Clone this repo into a folder and run